7Sageer/sublink-worker/README.md

 3. In-memory KV (unless `DISABLE_MEMORY_KV=true`).

 Choose the option that matches your operational needs; Redis is recommended when you deploy via Docker and require self-managed persistence.

+## 🧱 Container Image & CI

+Every push to `main`, version tag, or manual trigger runs `.github/workflows/docker-image.yml`, which builds a multi-architecture container and publishes it to `ghcr.io/7sageer/sublink-worker` with the tags `latest`, the branch/tag name, and the commit SHA.
+Docker Compose references this image via `SUBLINK_WORKER_IMAGE` by default, so you can simply run `docker compose pull && docker compose up -d` to stay current, or override the variable to pin a specific tag.

 ## ✨ Features